 I adore children, and find them to be some of the most authentic, engaging and interesting humans on the planet!
-And I’m passionate about writing stories for them with strong positive themes and the inclusion of children with disabilities.
-My current works-in-progress include several picture book texts and an upper middle-grade fiction novel – all of which are at various stages of development.
+And I’m passionate about writing stories for them with strong positive themes around science, maths and nature, which will particularly appeal to reluctant readers.
+My current works-in-progress include several picture book texts and a middle-grade fiction novel – all of which are at various stages of development.
 Please do watch this space for news on publications.

-Q: Why do you like to write picture books?
+Q: Why have you chosen to write children’s books?

-I loved reading picture books as a child; and I equally loved reading them to my own two children.
-I passionately believe that picture books play a vitally important role in children’s social, emotional and intellectual development.
-It’s my great privilege to be the Ambassador for Ardoch Youth Foundation’s Annual School Readiness Book Drive – where each year, thousands of picture books are collected and donated to preschool children in areas of need throughout Victoria.
+I loved reading books as a child; and I equally loved reading them to my own two children.
+I passionately believe that books play a vitally important role in children’s social, emotional and intellectual development.
+It’s my great privilege to be the Ambassador for Ardoch’s Annual School Readiness Book Drive – where each year, thousands of picture books are collected and donated to preschool children in areas of need throughout Victoria.

 I will write a book if I feel that I have a new story to tell and an original character to share.
 The two most important things when it comes to taking on a new writing project, in my opinion.